Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/MAC-Operations/MAC-Operations_-_Protection_Mechanisms.md

 RTS (Request to Send) and CTS (Clear to Send) signals are mainly used in CSMA/CA to have co-ordinate access to the channel, and making sure that only one node or device sends data at a time to prevent the collisions

-Steps demonstrating how RTS and CTS are used to avoid collision in CSMA/CA
+Steps demonstrating in a basic manner how RTS/CTS mechanism is used to avoid collision in CSMA/CA

 - Step 1: Channel Checking - Firstly, before sending the data, the device using CSMA/CA first checks if the channel is idle or not.
 - Step 2: RTS Frame - When the channel becomes in the idle state, the actual transmission device sends the RTS frame to the destination receiving devices.
 This RTS frame includes the actual length of the data packet, which is to be send.